ange123ux/personal-gallery/README.md

 * signing up to github
 * start using it
 ## Technologies Used
-I used programing various languages to develop blogging application such as HTML language, js language, CSS for styling, bootstrap, flask and many more.
+I used programing various languages to develop blogging application such as HTML language, js language, CSS for styling, bootstrap, django and many more.

   ## PROJECTS THAT I DESIGNED
 [Blog Post](https://ange123ux.github.io/blog/)